A Brief History of Manipuri Literature

 Paibirakloba pammuba

-The lyric is similar to Panthoibi’s song but the latter is more significant because Thoibi’s about a lover she could be ‘with’ and Panthoibi’s ‘without’.
+The lyric is similar to Panthoibi’s song, but the latter is more significant because Thoibi’s is about a lover she could be ‘with’ and Panthoibi’s is ‘without’.

 (The original sentences are too funny: Ahanbagisina...uccharas oiba helli, maramdi ahanbagi asina uppati bu koubani aduga akonbagi asina patibu koubani.
 Haibadi ahanbagi asina aatma na param-aatmabu parkiya bhaap ta aaradhan toujabani aduga akonbagina aatma na param-aatmabu swakiy bhaapta koujabani.
 Ninety percent of the text is Sanskrit and it is out of touch with our contemporary generation who has been lucky enough to find that our old folks had been infatuated with mainland India at the point of being subservient.
-Also this piece was written around that time when they would break their teeth voluntarily to copy Hindi film star Dev Anand’s style.
-I’d like to mention that this kind of language was a big turn-off to read Manipuri literature during school and college.)
+Also, this piece was written around that time when they would break their teeth voluntarily to copy Hindi film star Dev Anand’s style.
+I’d like to mention that this kind of language was the reason why it was a big personal turn-off to read Manipuri literature during school and college.)

 Some people believe that Khamba Thoibi precedes Lai Haraoba but it is erroneous: because the tales of Khamba Thoibi are believed to have developed from 12th century CE however, Lai Haraoba has been around for more decades and centuries than we can count.